leanprover/logic_and_proof_lean3/natural_deduction_for_propositional_logic.rst

 Some Logical Identities
 -----------------------

 Two propositional formulas, :math:`A` and :math:`B`, are said to be *logically equivalent* if :math:`A \leftrightarrow B` is provable.
 Logical equivalences are similar to identities like :math:`x + y = y + x` that occur in algebra.
 In particular, one can show that if two formulas are equivalent, then one can substitute one for the other in any formula, and the results will also be equivalent.
-(Some proof systems take this to be a basic rule, and interactive theorem provers can accomodate it, but we will *not* take it to be a fundamental rule of natural deduction.)
+(Some proof systems take this to be a basic rule, and interactive theorem provers can accommodate it, but we will *not* take it to be a fundamental rule of natural deduction.)

 For reference, the following list contains some commonly used propositional equivalences, along with some noteworthy formulas.
 Think about why, intuitively, these formulas should be true.